Vishruta-Patil/neoG-Level-1/README.md

-# neoG Level One - Build
+# neoG Level One

+Build Logic Exercises and weekly exercises